MaiaPiko/Fleksja-FullStack/readme.md

 ![Demo](./fleksja.gif)

 Fleksja is a web application created with a ReactJS front end and a Django-Rest-Framework backend.
-It is designed to provide Polish language exercises generated programmatically using Morfeusz2, a morphological analyzer and generator.
+It is designed to provide Polish language exercises generated programmatically.